Deadline for entries:

 - Photocopies: Performers are reminded that it is illegal to copy works which are copyright, without the written permission of the copyright holder.
 See “Copyright” The use of photocopies to avoid awkward page turns is permitted.
 All photocopies provided for the use of the adjudicator will be retained by the Festival and destroyed after the performance

 - Eligibility: Trophies and other prizes will not normally be given to entrants who do not achieve a Very Good or Outstanding grade on their performance.

-- Challenge Recital: Performers in certain Open classes may be eligible for inclusion in the final Challenge recital, so long as they receive an award of Outstanding or Very Good for their performance.
-Eligibility is at the discretion of the adjudicators and successful performers will be notified on Thursday morning.
+- Festival Closing Competition: Subject to there being sufficient entries in 2023.
+Performers in certain Open classes may be eligible for inclusion in the final competitive concert, so long as they receive an award of Outstanding or Very Good for their performance.
+Eligibility is at the discretion of the adjudicators and where possible successful performers will be notified on the morning of Thursday 8th June 2023.
 Winning an Open class does not automatically qualify a performer for inclusion in the final competition which will usually be restricted to a maximum of 8 performers.

 - Election for Non-competitive basis: Performers may take part in any competitive class on a non-competitive basis and receive an adjudication.

 - Own choice exceptions: The Official Accompanist will not be provided for the following classes, and performers must arrange their own accompanist for: